Feb 25th, 202612 min read

 It is worth mentioning that people in healthy relationships care deeply for each other and sometimes prioritize each other’s needs.
 We reach a gray area when one person prioritizes the other to the extent that they rarely or never prioritize themselves.

-The good news is that with therapy you can work towards a positive sense of self and heal your relationships.
-To do so, you need to understand the signs of a codependent relationship.
+The good news is that with therapy and support, people can rebuild their sense of self and create healthier relationships.
+The first step is understanding the common signs of codependency.

 What Types of Relationships Become Codependent?